 For this reason, predators will not be able to go anywhere near them.
 They also wouldn’t perceive the skunk as a tasty meal.

 The spray of the skunk is a weapon that they reluctantly use.
 Before a skunk can spray an enemy, the skunk has specific warnings.
-First, the skunk has a bold black and white coloration that is meant to make its appearance memorable.
+First, the skunk has a bold black, and white coloration meant to make its appearance memorable.

 Threatened skunks give other warnings, including hissing.
-If this doesn’t work, they will stomp their feet several times before portraying threat postures, such as raising their tail high.
+If this doesn’t work, they will stomp their feet several times before portraying threat postures, such as raising their tails high.

 If the warning signs don’t work, they turn and face their anal glands towards their target.
 This is the last warning to the offender before the skunk unleashes the spray.